 - 3. Always practice safety first and keep children away from electrical hazards.
-If you or someone else is working on high voltage equipment, try to wear PPE (personnel protective equipment) such as insulted gloves, eye goggles and safety footwear if available. - 4.
+If you or someone else is working on high voltage equipment, try to wear PPE (personnel protective equipment) such as insulated gloves, eye goggles and safety footwear if available. - 4.
 Never attempt to repair faulty batteries on your own.
 Batteries contain dangerous chemicals which can cause serious harm if dis-assembled or broken.
-Batteries also store a large amount of energy which can cause serious injury or death of the terminal are short-circuited.
+Batteries also store a large amount of energy which can cause serious injury, or death if the terminal is short-circuited.